dylan-shao/ML-coursera-machine-learning/machine-learning-ex1/README.md

 which is a function of theta, and our goal is to get the global minimum of the function -using gradient descent.
 We take the derivative of each theta and let them equal to 0, we can get the following equation
 ![gradient descent function](images/gd.png)
-and it turns out, that if we choose a sufficiently small **learning rate - alpha**, the cost function could recrease on every iteration, but if alpha is too small, gradient descent can be very slow to converge.
+and it turns out, that if we choose a sufficiently small **learning rate - alpha**, the cost function could decrease on every iteration, but if alpha is too small, gradient descent can be very slow to converge.
 So, **how can we speed up the gradient descent?** -- **Feature Scaling**

 ##### Feature Scaling